v-oid/upgraded-octo-meme/Day-by-day/Hotels List.md

 ## Tokyo
+- #### Districts:
 	- Seems like Shinjuku is the best area to stay.
 The vibe overall is big city, bright neon lights, lots of restaurants, bars, shopping.
 Most recommended/popular with first time tourists
 		- Cons:
 			- few people mention it's "seedier" or a bit dirtier compared to other parts of Tokyo, but still clean by big city standards
 			- the Shinjuku station is apparently is massive maze with 200 exits
 	- Other options:
 		- Shibuya: Just south of Shinjuku, also big metropolitan area, slightly younger than Shinjuku
 		- Asakusa: Other side of the city (East) from Sinjuku/Shibuya, completely different vibe: more old tokyo, old Japanese style, historically a Samurai district
 - #### Keio Plaza Hotel Tokyo (current best)
 	- Location: West Shinjuku, 5 mins away from Shinjuku Station
 	- Price: Moderate ($309 now, $504 normally)